 If there is anything in this existence that accurately portrays the illusion of time, it’s grief.
 It seems impossible that it’s been two years since the unexpected death of my daughter, Paige.
 To think I have lived with her absence and faced 730 new days without her leaves me with a feeling that I simply cannot put into words.
 At any given moment, in just a blink of an eye, things can be changed forever.
 Everything in life is temporary.
 But I will be honest with you, after all I’ve been through in life, child loss does not seem too temporary.

 Since I started Youniverseinyou, the message has always been about positivity and optimism.
 Since then, I have learned to accept that life is not always just about being positive.
 This life is a delicate balance of light and dark.
-No matter what we do here, no matter how hard we search for peace and happiness, as I mentioned… all parts of life are temporary.
-When we find ourselves experiencing love and joy, we must hold onto the feelings while they last.
+All parts of life are temporary.
+When we find ourselves experiencing love and joy, we must stay present and hold onto the feelings while they last.
 And similarly, when we find ourselves in times of deep despair, we must remind ourselves that these times are meant to be temporary as well.
 Without the dark times, we may never truly appreciate the “light”.

 As someone who has faced what they call “the ultimate tragedy in life”, I beg you to find gratitude within the moments of good.
 Cherish every single moment of it.
 Choose love as often as you can.
 Love over fear.
 Love over hate.
 Love over everything.